Sip Cold Water and Eat Small Meals

 Put Something Else in Your Mouth

 Part of the urge to smoke is having something in your mouth.
-In place of a cigarette, pop chewing gum, hard candy, or a healthy snack in your mouth when the urge strikes.
+In place of a cigarette, pop sugar-free chewing gum, hard candy, or a healthy snack in your mouth when the urge strikes.
 Be sure to have something with you at all times.
-If you're concerned about gaining weight, stick with sugar-free alternatives.
+If you're concerned about gaining weight, stick with low-calorie alternatives.